-In addition to the previous requirements, students must complete the professional courses listed below.
+In addition to the previous requirements, students must complete the professional courses listed below in order to graduate with a Bachelor of Science degree in Public Health with a major in Community Health Education.

-NOTE: Field trips are required parts of the professional curriculum and students are advised that they must bear the costs associated with these activities.
+Note: Field trips are required parts of the professional curriculum and students are advised that they must bear the costs associated with these activities.
 This training consists of supervised on-the-job practical experience with state and local departments of public health.